suzyi/c-plus-plus/README.md

 ### projects
 + Sorting Algorithm
 + Logistic Regression
+### tools
++ compiler
+  + A compiler is a tool that helps us compile and run a .cpp file.
+  + The difference between GCC and Visual Studio 2019.
+    + GCC is a compiler.
+Instead of using GCC, Visual Studio 2019 (or 2013 etc) has its own comliper.
+  + The difference between QT and Visual Studio 2019.
+    + Both QT and VS 2019 are developing tools.
+They can replace each other in some basic functions.
 ### Questions
 I am still confused with the questions below:
 + `vector<int> twoSum(vector<int>& nums, int target)` defines a function named twoSum over the variables nums and target, why do they use `& nums` instead of `nums`?